+Step Action

-Step Action Does the customer rely completely on others for transfers?
-OR Is the customer bedfast?
+Does the customer rely completely on others for transfers?

+OR

+1 Is the customer bedfast?

 If YES to either question, STOP.
 Give the customer a score of 3.

 If NO, continue to step 2.

 Does the customer need to be physically lifted or moved, but can physically participate most of the time?
 For example, the customer participates by pivoting, or sits up and swings legs over the side of the bed.

-If YES, STOP.
+2 If YES, STOP.
 Give the customer a score of 2.
-If No, continue to stop 2.

 If No, continue to step 3.

-3 Does the customer transfer with hands-on physical guidance, but does not have to be physically lifted?
+Does the customer transfer with hands-on physical guidance, but does not have to be physically lifted?

+II.